cthomas-ml/c-thomas-bio/index.md

 <!-- what have we built -->

 My team's recent research leverages self-supervised pretraining and language-guided domain adaptation to reduce the volume of annotated device-specific data required to produce an effective model.
-I was an organizer and panelist for the [2024 VISION workshop at ECCV](https://vision-based-industrial-inspection.github.io/eccv-24/), which brought together an international community of researchers to tackle key challenges in Vision-based Industrial Inspection.
+I have contributed to the workshop on vision-based industrial inspection, as an invited speaker ([ICCV, 2025](https://vision-workshop.github.io/iccv-2025/)), panelist, and co-organizer ([ECCV, 2024](https://vision-based-industrial-inspection.github.io/eccv-24/)).
+The workshop brings together an international community of researchers to tackle real-world challenges in industrial inspection.

 ### Interpretability, Alignment and Control of AI